freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/14-responsive-web-design-22/learn-basic-css-by-building-a-cafe-menu/5f3ef6e0e0c3feaebcf647ad.md

 # --description--

-Nella nuova sezione, aggiungi un elemento `h2` con il testo `Desserts`.
+Add an `h2` element in the new section and give it the text `Desserts`.

 # --hints--